Tea Leaves (Mad Men): Plot

 The Heinz executive speaks with Don about his daughters' obsession with The Rolling Stones, and floats an idea about getting The Rolling Stones to do a commercial for Heinz.
 Don agrees, though he is unimpressed with the idea.
-Harry and Don make a Saturday night trip to a Rolling Stones concert to meet with Stones manager Allen Klein.
+Harry and Don make a Saturday night trip to a Rolling Stones concert to meet with their manager Allen Klein.
 They end up making conversation backstage with two pot-smoking female fans.
 When Harry leaves with one of the girls to talk with Klein, Don waxes poetic with the other over her love for the band.
 She makes an insulting comment about the older generation.
 Don responds that the older generation is simply worried for youth.
 Harry fails miserably at his attempt to meet with The Rolling Stones, but Don is indifferent.

 Pete is in talks with Mohawk Airlines for their return to the agency.
 The arrangement calls for Roger to handle the day-to-day business.
 Roger puts Peggy in charge of hiring a new male copywriter for Mohawk.
 Stan advises her to hire a mediocre employee to make her competition lighter.
-Peggy, however, chooses to interview a talented young Jewish man named Michael Ginsberg whose work impresses her.
-When Peggy interviews Michael his disposition is edgy, neurotic and over-the-top.
-However, Roger forces her to bring Michael to Don.
+Peggy chooses to interview a talented young Jewish man named Michael Ginsberg whose work impresses her.
+When Peggy interviews Michael he is edgy, neurotic and over-the-top.
+Roger forces her to bring Michael to Don.
 During his interview with Don, Michael is more upstanding and professional, which puzzles Peggy.
 Michael is hired.
 He returns home to find his domineering father reading the paper.
 Michael's personality changes yet again, becoming this time more shy and reserved.
 When he learns of his son's success, Michael's father blesses his son with a Jewish prayer.
 Pete makes a puffed-up speech to the SCDP employees regarding his success in landing the Mohawk account.
 Roger walks out of the speech in anger, loathing his apparent descent in value to the agency.